awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-as-simple-proxy-for-lambda.md

-# Tutorial: Build a Hello World API with Lambda proxy integration<a name="api-gateway-create-api-as-simple-proxy-for-lambda"></a>
+# Tutorial: Build a Hello World REST API with Lambda proxy integration<a name="api-gateway-create-api-as-simple-proxy-for-lambda"></a>

 [Lambda proxy integration](set-up-lambda-proxy-integrations.md) is a lightweight, flexible API Gateway API integration type that allows you to integrate an API method – or an entire API – with a Lambda function\.
 The Lambda function can be written in [any language that Lambda supports](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)\.
 Because it's a proxy integration, you can change the Lambda function implementation at any time without needing to redeploy your API\.